itadrous73/test.starbattlelab.github.io/README.md

 ### 3. Run the Frontend Application

 With the backend server running, simply open the `localWebApp/index.html` file in your web browser.
-The application will connect to your local backend and be fully functional.
+The application is already configured to connect to your local backend and will be fully functional.

-> **Note:** The frontend files in `LiveDemo/` and `localWebApp/` are identical except for the `API_BASE_URL` variable in `script.js`, which is pre-set in each version to point to the correct backend.
+> **Note:** The `LiveDemo` and `localWebApp` versions are identical except for the `API_BASE_URL` variable in `script.js`, which is pre-set in each version to point to the correct backend (live vs. local).

 ---